psycopg/psycopg/docs/advanced/pool.rst

 within an allocated time.

-The pool background workers create connections according to the parameters *conninfo*, *kwargs*, *connection_class* passed to the pool constructor.
+The pool background workers create connections according to the parameters *conninfo*, *kwargs*, *connection_class* passed to `ConnectionPool` constructor.
 Once a connection is created it is also passed to the *configure()* callback, if provided, after which it is put in the pool (or passed to a client requesting it, if someone is already knocking at the door).
-If a connection expires (it passes *max_lifetime*), is returned to the pool in broken state, is found closed by `~ConnectionPool.check()`, then is disposed of and a new connection attempt is started in background.
+If a connection expires (it passes *max_lifetime*), or is returned to the pool in broken state, or is found closed by `~ConnectionPool.check()`, then the pool will dispose of it and will start a new connection attempt in the background.

-When the pool is no more to be used you should call the `~ConnectionPool.close()` method (unless the ``with`` syntax is used).
-If the pool is a global object it may be unclear how to do so.
+When the pool is no more to be used, you should call the `~ConnectionPool.close()` method (unless the ``with`` syntax was used).
+If the pool is a module-level object it may be unclear how to do so.
 Missing a call to `!close()` shouldn't be a big problem, it should just result in a few warnings printed.
-However, if you think that's sloppy, you can use the `atexit` module to have the `!close()` function called at the end of the program.
+However, if you think that's sloppy, you can use the `atexit` module to have the `!close()` method called at the end of the program.

 Using connections from the pool
 -------------------------------

-The pool can be used to request connection from multiple threads - it is hardly useful otherwise!
+The pool can be used to request connections from multiple threads - it is hardly useful otherwise!
 If more connections than the ones available in the pool are requested, the requesting threads are queued and are served a connection as soon as one is available again: either because another client